 Work/Life balance becomes a reality

-Our 2020 Salesforce Talent Ecosystem Report found that independent Salesforce experts value having a flexible schedule more than any other benefit of being your own boss.
+Our 2022 Independent Salesforce Consultant Report found that independent Salesforce experts value having a flexible schedule more than any other benefit of being your own boss.

 Achieving work/life balance has been a hot topic since the start of COVID and cemented itself as a non-negotiable amidst the growing Great Resignation.
 There has been a fundamental shift in what workers want and need from work, and it makes sense.
 Your time and how you choose to spend it is precious.